XSockets/XSockets.WebRTC/README.md

 Open the Package Manager console and type the following command.

     PM> Install-Package XSockets.Sample.WebRTC

-##Testing WebRTC
-When installation is completed just follow these steps

- 1. Under WebRTCSample\Client right click on index.html and select "set as startpage"
- 2. Right click the project and select properties.
- 3. Under the "Web" tab go to the "Servers" section and set Use Visual Studio Development Server
- 4. Open a few instances of chrome to the same URL and try it out.

-To build your own conference solution is really easy.
-Consult the [XSockets.NET developer forum][1] for help and guidance.

 *To learn more about the WebRTC API, read the API-Guide below*